The Credibility Gap: What International Buyers Need Before Committing

 The International Buyer Profile

-According to the National Association of Realtors, international buyers purchased **$53.3 billion** worth of U.S. residential properties in 2023, representing significant opportunity for prepared agents.
+According to the National Association of Realtors, international buyers purchased $42.0 billion worth of U.S. existing residential properties in the 12 months from April 2023 to March 2024 — down 21% on the prior cycle, but still a significant opportunity for prepared agents.

 - Top origin countries: Canada, China, Mexico, India, Colombia